 Jon Haver - Founder at Authoority Website Income

-The best SEO practices to dominate in 2017 will be the same as they have been for the last few years...
+The best SEO practices to dominate will be the same as they have been for the last few years...
 The person with the best/most useful content that can generate the highest quality links will win!
-There is plenty of other "stuff" we need to worry about in 2017 AMP, https, mobile pop-up etc but in the end if you can focus on having the best quality/quantity of content and links you will beat your competition.
+There is plenty of other "stuff" we need to worry about like AMP, https, mobile pop-up etc but in the end if you can focus on having the best quality/quantity of content and links you will beat your competition.

-To provide a more useful/actionable recommendation for 2017 I highly suggest looking at underperforming but related posts on your site and then combining them into a single MONSTER post.
-To continue to cutt through the noise you need to do something exceptional and combining multiple posts into a single MASSIVE post can really help you do that.
+To provide a more useful/actionable recommendation, I highly suggest looking at underperforming but related posts on your site and then combining them into a single MONSTER post.
+To continue to cut through the noise you need to do something exceptional and combining multiple posts into a single MASSIVE post can really help you do that.

 Andy Crestodina - Strategic Director at Orbit Media